 Book reviews give insight into what other scientists think of the book.
 They may be brief summaries or long scholarly evaluations and are often published in journals of the same field as the book being reviewed.
-In databases book reviews can be searched by the book title and refining the search with Book Review or Review as the document type.
+In databases book reviews can be searched by the book title and filtering results by an appropriate document type (e.g. book review).
+For example, try searching international e-materials in Oula-Finna.

 Chapter in an edited book (Kirja-artikkeli) An edited book consists of book articles written by different people.
 The book has an entry Toimitettu (toim.), Edited (ed.), Herausgegeben (hrsg.), Redigerad (red.).